-Boutique Shopping: There’s some cute shopping here, too!
+Boutique Shopping: Shopping in Calistoga is pretty decent!
+There are some cute boutiques you can visit.
 Make sure to check out Mad Mod Shop for a blast from the past!

 Galleries: If you love art galleries, Calistoga is your place!
 You can find a list of all the galleries in the area here.

 Museums: From the Sharpsteen Museum to the Napa Valley Museum, you’ll get your education fix here!

 Old Faithful Geyser: There are only 3 on-time geysers in the world, and Calistoga is home to one of them!
 The other you probably have been to is Old Faithful in Yellowstone.
 This place is kitchy in all the best ways.

 Bring lunch and a bottle of wine, as there is plenty of seating around the geyser and makes a great place to eat and wait for the burst of water.
 After, stick around and pet some of the goats!